Rvp127/Healthcare_chat-bot-using-neural-network/README.md

    words where the sentence is converted into a list full of 0 & 1 indicating whether the word is there or not, the 3rd function predicts the previous 2 functions, and the 4th function is to get the responses from the bot
-9. Chatbot provides interactive messages to the user/patient to diagnose and provide basic details about the disease **10**.
-To follow the code refer the python file and to understand the methodology please read the project report **11**. *NOTE* the important part of this code is the 'intents.json' file which is the main reason the bot responds to the users demands.
-The indentation mentioned in the json file is important to follow as it suits the way how the code works
+9. Chatbot provides interactive messages to the user/patient to diagnose and provide basic details about the disease
+10. **To follow the code refer the python file and to understand the methodology please read the project report**
+11. *NOTE* **The important part of this code is the 'intents.json' file which is the main reason the bot responds to the users demands.
+The indentation mentioned in the json file is important to follow as it suits the way how the code works**
 Hope this gives some understanding on how chatbots work with neural networks...THANK YOU!